 We live in a world of big data.
 Having a creative marketing campaign is no longer enough — retailers need to personalize their marketing efforts to appeal to each individual consumer.
 Big data is essential to customizing a retail strategy: information like how long a customer stays in a store, or which items they view on your e-commerce site can help you to market your products more effectively.

 Consider hiring an Omnichannel Analytics Officer who can read data from various channels and use it to create customized interactions with consumers.
 For instance, if a group of consumers tends to search for a certain mobile phone via a wireless retailer’s desktop site, an Omnichannel Analytics Officer could read this data and develop an email coupon to boost sales of that model.
 Likewise, if some customers tend to complete more purchases on their phones in the evening hours, an Omnichannel Analytics Officer could develop a campaign to send SMS promotions to these consumers after 6pm.

-An Omnichannel Analytics Officer helps read the data gathered by your Retail Management System (RMS) and use it to target groups or individual consumers.
+For example, an Omnichannel Analytics Officer could help read the data gathered by your cell phone store POS system and use it to target groups or individual consumers.
 When hiring, be sure to ask how your candidate draws conclusions from multiple data sources across different channels.
 How can these different data points help to improve customized marketing efforts?